Flash-X/Milhoja/docs/UserManual/input_interface.rst

 The tile-metadata items are used for various items in the data array sections (`tile-in`, `tile-in-out`, `tile-out`, `tile-scratch`).
 For example, lower and upper bounds for array indices are calculated using the information contained in this section.

+TODO: The existing tile_metadata section does not have a concrete way to use milhoja Grid interface functions.
+There needs to be some kind of mapping between keywords and Grid interface functions.
+The tile_metadata section would need these keywords to be contained within the `source` value, and any other potential keywords necessary for calling a grid interface function (the axis, bounds, or edge, for example).

+My initial idea is to have a small set of keywords that point to grid functions, and to have extra information contained within tile_metadata keys that can pass in parameters to those specific Grid functions.
+For example, a tile_metadata variable can contain the name of the corresponding application variable, pointing to a dictionary containing a `source` attribute (like what Jared has done) that points to a specific function call based on a map contained within the code generator.
+Information pertaining to that function call would be contained within that dictionary as necessary (e.g. Axis, bounds, edge).
+This seems like the most effective way to me at the moment to be able to easily add new Grid function calls to the data packet generator without substantial changes to the actual code.

+Some things to keep in mind: 1) While we chould have a keyword for every possible Grid function and parameter combination, this becomes unwieldy and unmaintainable as we add more possible keyword -> function maps or parameters.
+So we want to avoid that.
+2) This is more generator related, but if we go down the route of having specific information included in the tile_metadata, then the mapping needs to be formatted in such a way that the strings of functions use every possible parameter inside of the string.
+3) How will this work with the c2f interface?
+4) It's very possible that some grid functions are not as simple as just inserting the function call into the source code.
+Should all of the necessary code to use that function be included inside of that mapping?

 All possible tile_metadata keys:

 * **tile_lo**: The index of the lower corner of the interior of the associated region